strimzi/proposals/06x-new-kafka-roller.md

    - `WAIT_FOR_LOG_RECOVERY`: Nodes in `RECOVERING` state.
    - `RESTART_UNRESPONSIVE`: Nodes unresponsive via Admin API.
    - `MAYBE_RECONFIGURE_OR_RESTART`: Broker nodes with empty reason lists and no previous restarts/reconfigurations.
-   - `RESTART`: Nodes with reasons for restart and no previous restarts.
+   - `RESTART`: Nodes with reasons for restart, and either no previous restarts or not in `READY` or `LEADING_ALL_PREFERRED` state.
-   - `NOP`: Nodes needing no operation.
+   - `NOP`: Nodes with no reasons for restart, or has been restarted and in `READY` or `LEADING_ALL_PREFERRED` state.

    Grouping the nodes into these categories makes it clearer to take actions on the them in the specific order.
-Also the category and node state is not always 1:1, for example, nodes might be unresponsive depsite having READY or NOT_READY state but need to be grouped together for sequential restarts.
+Also the category and node state is not always 1:1, for example, nodes might be unresponsive despite having `READY` or `NOT_READY` state but need to be grouped together for sequential restarts.
 Grouping also makes it to easier to batch broker nodes for parallel restart.

 5. **Wait for Log Recovery:**
    Wait for `WAIT_FOR_LOG_RECOVERY` nodes to become `READY` within `operationTimeoutMs`.
 If timeout is reached and `numRetries` exceeds `maxRetries`, throw `UnrestartableNodesException`.
 Otherwise, increment `numRetries` and repeat from step 2.